 Treating Fuchs’ Corneal Dystrophy

-Fuchs' corneal dystrophy is caused when the innermost layer of cells in the cornea (the endothelium) degenerate in one or both eyes.
+Fuchs’ corneal dystrophy is caused when the innermost layer of cells in the cornea (the endothelium) degenerates in one or both eyes.
 The endothelium is responsible for maintaining proper vision by pumping out excess fluid in the cornea.
 When the endothelial cells diminish, the cornea will begin to swell and thicken.
 As the disease progresses, it can cause painful blisters and other serious side effects, such as blurred vision and even blindness.
 If caught early, this condition can be effectively treated.

 You should schedule an appointment with one of our skilled doctors right away if you experience any symptoms of Fuchs’ corneal dystrophy, including:

 - Sensitivity to light

 - A foreign body sensation in the eyes

 - Poor vision upon awakening that improves during the day

 Your condition can be easily detected through a series of tests during a comprehensive eye exam with one of our doctors.
 Your doctor will measure the thickness of the cornea and look for abnormalities in the endothelial cells using high magnification and a slit lamp, a tool that shines a thin sheet of light into the eye.

 In the earliest stages of Fuchs’ corneal dystrophy, your Ophthalmologist may recommend a series of medicated eye drops to remove excess water from the cornea and reduce eye pressure.
 For advanced cases, a partial thickness corneal transplant may be necessary.

 We can help you decide if Laser Corrective Surgery is right for you.
 Contact us today to schedule a consultation.